oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 **syncJMS** or **syncJMS2**

-These two programs use the TimesTen JMS/XLA implementation to process messages.  synJMS is using Javax JMS for processing JMS/XLA whereas synJMS2 is using Jakarta JMS.
+These two programs use the TimesTen JMS/XLA implementation to process messages. `syncJMS` uses Javax JMS, while `syncJMS2` uses Jakarta JMS.
 The functions of these two programs are:

 a) Connects to the database as an XLA user